byu-dml/d3m-experimenter/README.md

 ### Bringing Down the Container
-* To stop and remove the container run `docker-compose down` from within the directory with the docker-compose.yml file
+* To stop and remove the container run `sudo docker-compose down` from within the directory with the docker-compose.yml file

 # How-To Run After Set-Up #